 Here is our suggestion for reviewing the balance sheet amounts.

 Another review that should be done routinely is to compare each item on the income statement to the same item on an earlier income statement.
 For example, the amounts for the 5-month period of the current year should be compared to the 5-month period of the previous year.
-If budgets are prepared, also compare this year's 5-month period to the budgeted amounts for the 5-month period.
+If budgets are prepared, also compare this year's actual amounts for the 5-month period to the budgeted amounts for this year's 5-month period.